obiba/mica-doc/admin/pub-configuration.rst

    * - Variable
      - Description
    * - ``dataAccessInstructionsEnabled``
      - Show/hide the instructions panel on the side of the data access form.
+Default is **true**.
    * - ``dataAccessCalloutsEnabled``
      - Show/hide the callout panels on the head of the data access pages.
+Default is **true**.
+   * - ``dataAccessReportTimelineEnabled``
+     - Show/hide the report timeline in the dashboard page when the data access is approved.
+Applies only when a project end date can be found.
+Default is **true**.

 **Charts settings**